microsoft/qsharp-language/Specifications/Language/2_Statements/Conjugations.md

 Conjugations are common in quantum computations.
 In mathematical terms, they are patterns of the form *U†VU* for two unitary transformations *U* and *V*.
 That pattern is relevant due to the particularities of quantum memory: computations build up quantum correlations, or *entanglement*, to leverage the unique assets of quantum.
 However, that also means that once a subroutine no longer needs its qubits, those qubits cannot easily be reset and released since observing their state would impact the rest of the system.
 For that reason, the effect of a previous computation usually needs to be reversed before releasing and reusing quantum memory.

-Q# hence has a dedicated statement for expressing computations that require such a cleanup.
-The statement consists of two code blocks, one containing the implementation of *U* and one containing the implementation of *V*.
-The *uncomputation* (that is, the application of *U†*) is done automatically as part of the statement.
+Q# hence has a dedicated construct for expressing computations that require such a cleanup.
+The expressions consists of two code blocks, one containing the implementation of *U* and one containing the implementation of *V*.
+The *uncomputation* (that is, the application of *U†*) is done automatically as part of the expression.

-The statement takes the form
+The expression takes the form

 ```qsharp
 within {